Roan Mountain / Appalachian Trail in Summer

 RHODODENDRON GARDENS NATIONAL RECREATION TRAIL / EASY

-This easy, handicapped accessible nature trail is a wonderful family walk.
-Drive up the Roan road, pay at the fee kiosk, and go left on the gravel road at the next gate.
+This easy, handicapped-accessible nature trail is a wonderful family walk.
+Drive past the Carvers Gap trailhead on SR 1348 to the Roan Mountain Day Use Area, pay at the fee kiosk or prepay online, and go left on the gravel road at the next gate.
 Not far beyond on the left, at the Rhododendron Gardens Parking Area, take the trail at the visitor information cabin (with restrooms).
-The newly repaved path reaches a new observation deck for awesome views overlooking the rhododendron gardens.
-This easy trail loops back from the deck through spruce forest to the cabin.
-Two trails go left off this paved upper loop and thay also form a newly paved lower loop below the deck that wanders among the rhododendron.
-It too is rated easy, but a few steps and a steeper grade likely prohibit wheelchairs.
+The paved path reaches a new observation deck for awesome views overlooking the rhododendron gardens.
+This easy trail loops back from the deck through the spruce forest to the cabin.
+Two trails go left off this paved upper loop and they also form a lower loop below the deck that wanders among the rhododendron.
+It too is rated easy, but a few steps and a steeper grade prohibits wheelchairs.
+A third loop connects to the second, which is a natural surface trail that weaves below the gardens.

 CLOUDLAND TRAIL / MODERATE